-These exercises can be commenced as soon as the physiotherapists have demonstrated them to you.
+These exercises can be commenced as soon as a Therapist has demonstrated them to you.
 As a guideline we recommend you do these exercises five to 10 times, approximately three to four times per day.
 However, you can increase the repetitions as your comfort allows.